-The Remuneration Committee comprises three members and is chaired by Mr. Paul Rutherford Carter, senior independent non-executive director, with the Chairman Mr. To Chi Keung, Simon and independent non-executive director, Mr. Graeme Allan Jack, as members.
+The Remuneration Committee comprises three members and is chaired by Mr. Paul Rutherford Carter, senior independent non-executive director, with the non-executive director and company secretary, Ms. Edith Shih, and independent non-executive director, Mr. Graeme Allan Jack, as members.
 The Remuneration Committee meets towards the end of each year to determine the remuneration package of executive directors and senior management of the group and during the year to consider grants of share options and LTIP awards and other remuneration related matters.
 Remuneration matters are also considered and approved by way of written resolutions and where warranted, at additional meetings.
-The Remuneration Committee held five meetings in 2023 with 100% attendance.
+The Remuneration Committee held four meetings in 2024 with 100% attendance.